koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 <!-- note
 And then, we can create a renderer by passing a host config to the reconciler.

-After creating a renderer, we create a container for the renderer at the first rendering.
+After creating a renderer, we create a container.
 And then, we update the container to render the passed element.

 `createContainer` doesn't render anything. `updateContainer` is the one.